Linked-Liszt/ml-heartbeat-detector/README.md

 ## Pre-Processing
 * Uses the wfdb library to help with pre-processing the raw files.
 * Each heartbeat is extracted using QRS detection.
-* The respective label is found and applied to the heartbeat.
+* The respective label is found from the .atr file and applied to the heartbeat.
 * The heartbeats get edge padded to be 450 samples long.
 (Sample Rate 360hz)
 * The related files are readData.py and filterData.py